sarau-xyz/dust-dispenser/README.md

-# Ipfs-uploader
+# Dust-dispenser
-It is a service made to save images securely in IPFS.
+Dust-dispenser is an airdrop service for Celo Network, which is connected to Lava Network RPC Endpoint.

-To use it, just put the credentials in the .env file.
+That makes it possible, by purchasing a fraction of Celo, to create small free events on the sarau.xyz dapp.

 ## Getting Started